kovidgoyal/calibre/manual/faq.rst

 Can I have the comment metadata show up on my reader?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most readers do not support this.
 You should complain to the manufacturer about it and hopefully if enough people complain, things will change.
-In the meantime, you can insert the metadata, including comments into a "Jacket page" at the start of the ebook, by using the option to "Insert metadata as page at start of book" during conversion.
+In the meantime, you can insert the metadata, including comments into a "Jacket page" at the start of the e-book, by using the option to "Insert metadata as page at start of book" during conversion.
 The option is found in the :guilabel:`Structure detection` section of the conversion settings.
 Note that for this to have effect you have to *convert* the book.
 If your book is already in a format that does not need conversion, you can convert from that format to the same format.

-Another alternative is to create a catalog in ebook form containing a listing of all the books in your calibre library, with their metadata.
+Another alternative is to create a catalog in e-book form containing a listing of all the books in your calibre library, with their metadata.
 Click-and-hold the :guilabel:`Convert` button to access the catalog creation tool.
 And before you ask, no you cannot have the catalog "link directly to" books on your reader.

 How do I get calibre to use my HTTP proxy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~